Fatso (2008 film): Plot

-Rino is a single man who lives in his late grandmother's house.
+Rino is an overweight single man who lives in his late grandmother's house.
 He keeps himself busy by translating instruction manuals from German into his native Norwegian.
 He occasionally phones his German clients and sometimes receives unannounced odd visits by his father, but apart from that his social contacts are reduced to a friendship with a show-off named Fillip who patronises him.
 Rino is very attracted to a till girl but each time he sees her in the supermarket he is dumbstruck and breaks into sweat.
 He expresses his fears by secretly drawing kafkaesque comix which are accessible for the film audience.
 One day after a night of watching porn and consuming plenty of convenience food he learns that his father has rented out a room to female foreigner.
 When the woman arrives, she explains to him she was from Sweden and intended to start over again in Norway.
 He doesn't ask why but he gets that information anyway when he eventually finds her helplessly drunk on the stairs to their flat.
 She tells him she had fallen in love with a family man who had returned to the mother of his children and she had hereby just repeated her big mistake.
 Next morning she sees him masturbating and later she even finds his comix.
 But when she leaves he has learnt enough from her to talk to his true love, the till girl, and ask her out successfully.